Revolt of the Barretinas: Quartering of soldiers

 Relations between Spain and France were quite hostile in the 1680s.
 Between 1683–1684, France defeated Spain in the War of the Reunions, fought mostly in the Spanish Netherlands.
 King Louis XIV of France was an aggressive empire-builder who had been claiming border territories for France, notably in the states of (modern) Italy, Germany, and the Low Countries.
-Still angry at losses in the Spanish Netherlands, Spain joined the League of Augsburg, an alliance between many German states, Sweden, and Spain intended to defend against France.
+Still angry at losses in the Spanish Netherlands, Spain joined the League of Augsburg, an alliance among many German states, Sweden, and Spain intended to defend against France.
 Fearing another French-Spanish war, the government sent Castilian troops to Catalonia to guard the border in 1687.
 However, government forts and barracks were in a state of ill-repair and unequipped to shelter thirty companies of horsemen, approximately 2,400 soldiers total.
 As a result, a majority of the soldiers were quartered in civilian homes.
 A "military contribution" (a tax, but not named as such) was required to fund them, and the soldiers needed to eat.
 The abysmal harvest of 1687, compounded by already low food supplies, pushed much of the countryside to the point of desperation.
 Peasants protested to the government, asking for the soldiers to leave.
 Three members of the Diputació del General (the highest constitutional body of Catalonia) forwarded these complaints to King Charles II: Anton Sayol, Daniel Sayol, and Josep Sitges.
 The Viceroy of Catalonia, the Marquis of Leganés, responded by arresting and replacing the three diputats.

-The situation took a turn for the worse on October 7, 1687 in Centelles.
+The situation took a turn for the worse on October 7, 1687, in Centelles.
 Centelles was already unhappy; conflict had been incubating here between the unpopular Count of Centelles (Francesc Xavier de Blanes i Carrós) and the residents.
 A new provocation occurred when an army cavalryman struck a woman during an argument over a chicken.
 She immediately rallied the town in defiance.
 Seeking to defuse the situation, the cavalry withdrew from the town, but discontent continued to increase.
 After a meeting, many towns decided to accept the continued quartering of troops, but refuse to pay the military contribution to fund them.